802-886-1917

 Frequently Asked Questions About Barns

-Where Can I Buy Wood Timber Beams for My Barn?
+Where Can I Buy Wood Beams for My Barn?

 Vermont Timber Works sells prefabricated wood and timber beams, post and beam frames and timber frames for for barns, houses, porte cocheres and pavilions for delivery nationwide and internationally.
 VTW has shipped beams all over the United States, Alaska, Canada and the Caribbean.